EMILY LAURENS

 ONGOING/CURRENT WORK

 Freelance artist, 1998 - present.
-I am a multi-disciplinary artist, my work engaging with the ecological crisis and social justice, using visual metaphors to better understand the world and envision new futures.
-I work in a number of mediums: as a writer/performer/director using visual theatre, live art and comedy; as a designer/maker/film-maker working with puppetry, mask and costume; and as a community artist.
-My work is rooted in participation, intuitive and creative research methods and a non-extractive ethos.
+I am a multi-disciplinary artist making work about queerness, the ecological crisis and social justice.
+I work in a number of mediums: as a writer/performer/director using visual theatre and live art; as a designer/maker/film-maker often working with puppetry and costume; and as a community artist.
+My work is rooted in participation, theory and creative research methods.
 I have facilitated participatory and community art projects for many organisations including National Theatre Wales, National Museum Wales, and London's Southbank Centre.

 Co-founder and Co-director, October 2007 - present, Feral Theatre.
 Feral Theatre creates films, theatre and performance art.
-Performance venues have included Jacksons Lane, Battersea Art Centre, and the Royal Festival Hall and funding includes ACE and ACW.
 We performed our latest work, The Last Dance, at the eCARTE conference in Ghent, Belgium in 2024 and at Yale University, Connecticut in 2023.

 Co-founder, 2013 - present, Remembrance Day for Lost Species.
 An artist and activist led participatory project honouring extinct species, held annually on the 30th of November.

-Coordination group member for Local Motion, 2020 - present, a 10-year consortium funded socially engaged project in Carmarthen addressing social, economic and environmental inequalities through art and culture, systems change and devolved decision making.
+Coordination group member for Local Motion Carmarthen, 2020 - present, a 10-year consortium funded project addressing social, economic and environmental inequality.

-Art Psychotherapist, 2025 – present, a part time role for New Pathways working with children and young people.
+Art Psychotherapist, 2025 – present, a part time role for New Pathways working with children and young people who are the survivors of sexual abuse and sexual violence.

 PAST WORK